claudiofabiani/Microsoft-Technology-Stack-Samples/Azure_ARM_Templates/Ubuntu_VM_SFTP_Server/README.md

-# Ubuntu SFTP Virtual Machine
+# Ubuntu Virtual Machine SFTP (Custom Script Extension)
 This template can be used to deploy an SFTP server hosted on a Ubuntu Virtual Machine. <br> The Virtual Machine is configured with a bash script downloaded and executed by a Custom Stript Extension.